Building Permit Requirements

 Once the application has been approved by the certifier you will receive a Development Application Decision Notice.
 This will list the nominated conditions which apply to your approval.

-When submitting an application to be approved the following is required:
+When submitting an application to be approved the following documentation may be required.

 - DA Form 2 – Development Application for Building Work